zydou/arti/doc/Errors.md

 **TODO**: should be documented somewhere! perhaps more generally ("tor-* crates are more unstable")

-#### Who is responsible for putting calling parameters into the error ?
+#### Who is responsible for putting calling parameters into the error?

 Eg, tor-chanmgr has this: